 - On foot: Copenhagen is a relatively small capital city and perfectly walkable!
-Most of the main sites are within a few blocks of each other.
+Most of the main places to visit in Copenhagen are within a few blocks of each other.

 - Rent bikes: Copenhagen is a great city to cycle round, and there are city bikes available to use.
+In fact, one of the best things to do in Copenhagen is to rent a bike and explore!
 Get more information about how to use the bikes here.

 - Public transport: Public transport in Copenhagen is really easy to use, and includes buses, trains and the metro.
 You can get single, timed tickets to use within certain zones at reasonable prices.

-With the Copenhagen card, not only do you get free or discounted access to attractions in Copenhagen, such as museums, galleries, cruises and castle, but you also get to use public transport in Copenhagen for free!
+With the Copenhagen card, not only do you get free or discounted access to some of the best things to do in Copenhagen, such as museums, galleries, cruises and castle, but you also get to use public transport in Copenhagen for free!
 Get your Copenhagen card here.

 The best places to eat and drink in Copenhagen…